 The island was consumed in such a blaze that it would be known as “Holmes’ Bonfire” after the British general Sir Robert Holmes.
 One year later, the Dutch retaliated and defeated the Brits in the ‘The Battle of Chatham’, ending their disputes.

-Today, Terschelling survives off tourism and a bit of agriculture.
-There is much to do and see — from learning about the Netherlands’ bloody history with the British to driving a landrover on the beach or visiting the shipwreck museum.
+Today, Terschelling survives on tourism and a bit of agriculture.
+There is much to do and see — you can learn about the Netherlands’ history with the British, drive a Land Rover on the beach, or visit the shipwreck museum.